RetinaInc/user-manage/README.md

  be contained in your project's classpath and WebContent/WEB-INF/lib, since the first one is used when your .java file is compiled into .class file, the second one is used when you actually running your application.

+**Warning: if you're going to execute resources/mysql_shema.sql, the sql is going to drop table mydb/users_table if it exists!**

 ### Set up the Tomcat
 To run the web application, you'll need to setup [Tomcat](http://tomcat.apache.org/index.html), **DON'T** use Tomcat8, since the current edition of eclipse doesn't support Tomcat8 yet.